 Question: Is there value to food sensitivity testing?

 There has been a lot of media coverage in response to an article (unfortunately you need to be CMAJ member for full access) by Dr. Elana Lavine in the Canadian Medical Association Journal criticizing food sensitivity testing.

 - Here is an article from the Globe and Mail: Tests for food allergies, sensitivities a ‘waste of money,’ doctor says

-- And here is a video with a bit of a more balanced perspective from the CBC: Food sensitivity tests
+- And here is a video from the CBC: The reality behind food sensitivity tests